-The IRU3046 is designed for multi-outputs applications.
+The IRU3047 is designed for multi-outputs applications.
 It includes two synchronous buck controllers and a linear regulator controller.
 The two synchronous controller operates with fixed frequency voltage mode and can be configured as two independent controller or 2-phase controller with current sharing.
 The timing of the IC is provided through an internal oscillator circuit.
-These are two out of phase oscillators and can be programmed by using an external resistor from 200KHz to 400KHz per phase.
-Figure 11 shows switching frequency versus external resistor.
+These are two out of phase oscillators with 200KHz switching frequency.